 ‘Dandelions’ and Other Poetry by Kathryn Jacobs The Society November 4, 2014 Beauty, Humor, Poetry 2 Comments Dandelions She touched their gray-haired afros tenderly: an urban six year old with kinky hair who pounced on dandelions (bud-vases were full of yellow stubby).
 Telling me: “This is the way that dandelions age” – then blew upon them (instant baldness), sad that “no one liked them but the wind and me.”
 And though the asphalt caught them generally, I promised fields of babies (lyingly) and she indulged me, not quite giving up although I saw she doubted.
 Six yrs old, and yet she knew already that the world was full of glowing faces nobody not six would ever notice – Look Again An overcoat of melted copper dripped on rust-green undergarments.
 If you’ve seen what antique buildings look like, oxidyzed, then you can probably imagine it: the outer leaves like sunlit pennies mixed with daubs of burnt sienna, on a cone so used to drizzled shadow that the change is wobbly and confusing.
 And by now you think you’ve got it: “Autumn,” but you don’t; and it’s been lifetimes since you’ve scrutinized except to plug in answers.
 We’re machines who print up labels where appropriate like “colors; leaf-fall.”
 Or we pick through poems and guess at them like riddles, parlor games.
 But what does burnt sienna look like?
 Think – Brief Biography: I am the Editor of The Road Not Taken: A Journal of Formal Poetry.”
 My latest book of poetry, Wedged Elephant, has been accepted by Kelsey Books.
 I also have another book of poetry, In Transit, published by David Roberts Books, and three chapbooks.
 My poems have been published by Measure, Pennsylvania Review, The New Formalist, Lucid Rhythms, Raintown Review, and numerous other formal journals.
 In my spare time I am professor at Texas A & M – C. Featured Image: “Infinite dandelion field with wildflower, painted on back wall of jewelry store.
-43 by 77 inches” by Silvere Boureau Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+43 by 77 inches” by Silvere Boureau NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses Gary Whitby April 25, 2016 I love these poems and the sheer mastery of form they exhibit.
 Reply Kathryn Jacobs July 1, 2016 Thank you, Gary! 🙂 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.